-Part 2: Reverse-Engineering the API
+Part 2: Reverse-Engineering the function

 We need to understand our two target functions well enough to be able to call them.
 We’ll start with QDecode because it’s smaller and